DataSurgeon-ds/ds-winreg-plugin/README.md

 ]
 ```
 ### How to Use Your New Plugin
 Once your plugin file is loaded, the option will be added as an additional argument.
+As you can see the name of the argument is the ```arg_long_name```.
 ```
 drew@DESKTOP-A5AO3TO$ ds -h